oscar-raig/node-example01/README.md

-Simple example of using node and react.
+Simple example of using nodejs and reacts with a docker.